Days out in Belgium

 The Art House has copies of all the major 20th century art works from impressionists to pop art, surrealism to abstract art.
 There’s also a mini-golf course.

-You can reserve your tickets to one or both of the houses and the golf here, A family ticket (two adults and two children aged 6 to 12 years) costs €25 to either of the houses, or a combined ticket €45.
-Different entry charges apply to individual adults, children under 6 years, and students (over 12 years).
+A family ticket (two adults and two children aged 6 to 12 years) costs €25 to either of the houses, or a combined ticket €45.
+Whilst the museums are being refurbished, outdoor events including guided walks for families are still being organised.

 Wallonia public transport museum